Recelis/Weather_mega/README.md

 - Adafruit GFX Library
 - MCUFRIEND_kbv

-All libraries are included in platformio.ini folder.
+All libraries are included in platformio.ini file.